djeada/Linux-Notes/notes/files_and_dirs.md

 ## Copy files

-The <code>cp</code> command makes a copy of a source file in the destination directory.
+The `cp` command makes a copy of a source file in the destination directory.

 ```bash
 cp /path/to/source/foo.txt /path/to/target/dir/